-Local Regional Committees will design and administer coordinated entry in their communities with standards and governance provided by the NC BoS Steering Committee.
+Local Regional Committees will design and administer coordinated entry in their communities with standards and governance provided by the NC BoS CoC Steering Committee.
 The Steering Committee will appoint a standing Coordinated Entry Council (CEC) to approve new Regional Committee coordinated entry plans and significant ongoing changes.
-The CEC will have representatives from across the Balance of State and other state-level experts.
+The CEC will have representatives from each of the regional CE systems and other state-level experts.

-Role of Coordinated Entry Council (CEC)
+Role of the Coordinated Entry Council (CEC)

-The BoS Steering Committee appoints members to the Coordinated Entry Council.
+The NC BoS CoC Steering Committee defines membership of the Coordinated Entry Council through the CoC Governance Charter.
 The CEC provides oversight of the full CoC's coordinated entry system to ensure regional coordinated entry plans meet the standards set forth in this document.
-The CEC approves significant plan changes and provides ongoing oversight of the full system to meet Department of Housing and Urban Development priorities and mandates.
+The CEC approves significant plan changes and provides ongoing oversight of the full system to meet CoC and HUD priorities and mandates.